AsadiAhmad/Kong-API-Gateway/README.md

 then click on install button.
 Once you've activated the plugin, proceed to create a new consumer (as previously explained).
 ![Local Image](/images/Basic-authentication/4.JPG)
 Subsequently, click on your designated consumer and navigate to the credentials section.
 You will notice the addition of the Basic Authentication section for your consumer.
-Click on ```bash New Basic Auth Credential```.
+Click on ``` New Basic Auth Credential```.
 ![Local Image](/images/Basic-authentication/5.JPG)
 set a username and password for your consumer then click on create button.
 ![Local Image](/images/Basic-authentication/6.JPG)
-Upon entering ```bash http://yourip:8000/yourservicename``` into your browser's address bar and pressing enter, you will observe that you need Username and password for accessing to your service.
+Upon entering ``` http://yourip:8000/yourservicename``` into your browser's address bar and pressing enter, you will observe that you need Username and password for accessing to your service.
 ![Local Image](/images/Basic-authentication/7.JPG)
 Upon entering the accurate username and password, you will gain access to your service content.
 ![Local Image](/images/Basic-authentication/8.JPG)